CrayLabs/SmartSim/doc/model.rst

         **Retrieve A Tensor Placed By The Same Application**

-        SmartSim supports retrieving prefixed tensors sent to the ``Orchestrator`` from within the same application script where the tensor was placed.
+        SmartSim supports retrieving prefixed tensors sent to the ``Orchestrator`` from within the same application where the tensor was placed.
 To achieve this, users must provide the ``Model`` `name` that stored the tensor to ``Client.set_data_source()``.
 This action instructs the ``Client`` to prepend the ``Model`` name to all key searches.
 For SmartSim to recognize the ``Model`` `name` as a data source, users must execute the